How to Properly Package Vintage Comic Books for Shipping

 18. Measure the depth of your box including the base.

-19. Cut 4 pieces of thinner cardboard that are each about 2 inches long and the same height as the depth measurement from your box.
+19. Cut four pieces of thinner cardboard that are each about two inches long and the same height as the depth measurement from your box.
 You may need to trim these pieces a bit to get them to fit without overlapping your other pieces of reinforcing cardboard.

 20. Fold these pieces of cardboard so that each side is about an inch long.

 21. Using hot glue, place one of these smaller pieces of cardboard on each corner of your box to join the sides together.